Non-Dairy-Soy-Plugin/Non-Dairy-Soy-Plugin/README.md

 This document is subject to change, particularly at any point it is deemed necessary to add or revise something.

+## Current status

+The plugin development has stopped.
+There is a plugin for closure templates that is officially supported by Google now - [bamboo soy](https://github.com/google/bamboo-soy).
+It has already covered most of non-dairy soy plugin features and it will become better over time.
+Give it a try.

 ## Project Goals

 * Enhance the usability and maintainability of soy files